jokerJun00/paymentReminderApp/README.md

 # payment_reminder_app

 This is my FYP project.
-A Android Flutter app that help users to records and remind users to pay their expenses on time.
-It use Flutter framework as the main programming language and integrate with Firebase as the Cloud database.
+An Android Flutter app that helps users to record and remind users to pay their expenses on time.
+It uses the Flutter framework as the main programming language and integrates with Firebase as the Cloud database.
 It follows the **Clean architecture** and **Bloc architecture** to develop the application.
-It also run unit test, integration test, bloc test to test the application functionality
+It also runs unit test, integration test, and Bloc test to test the application functionality.

 ## Features